-The U.S. Government controls exports of sensitive equipment, software and technology as a means to promote our national security interests and foreign policy objectives.
+The U.S. Government regulates exports of sensitive equipment, software, and technology to protect and promote our national security interests and foreign policy objectives.
 UALR has instituted several practices in order to meet these rules, regulations, and findings, and to remain in compliance with federal objectives.
-Faculty, staff, and students are required to follow these institutional policies when working in or traveling to a foreign country, as well as when they use or carry university equipment, intellectual property, or other aspect required under the applicable controls.
+Faculty, staff, and students are required to follow these institutional policies when working in or traveling to a foreign country, as well as when they use or carry university equipment, intellectual property, or any other property regulated under the applicable controls in a foreign country.

-Examples of areas requiring attention are: proper information and equipment security when entertaining international visitors, international travel, international communications, and in hiring foreign nationals into positions at UALR.
-The university, and this office, has resources to assist you in determining if there are issues with your hiring, travel, visitors from overseas, or other interactions with foreign nationals.
+Examples of export controls areas include information and equipment security when entertaining international visitors, international travel, international communications, and the hiring of foreign nationals to work at UALR.
+The university has resources to assist you in determining if there are issues with your hiring, travel, visitors from overseas, or other interactions with foreign nationals.
 The following video summarizes UALR export controls policies and procedures (transcription).

-Various items of equipment are also subject to export controls, and our office will assist you in determining who may see and use such equipment as well as limits on public dissemination of information from such equipment.
-Finally, certain federal agencies have determined that work on their sponsored projects or information from such projects is restricted in nature, and have placed additional limits on foreign nationals participation in these projects.
-These agencies currently include DOE, DoD, and NASA.
-We will assist you in determining, what if any, restrictions there are on your project from these or other agencies.
+Various items of equipment are also subject to export controls, and our office will assist you in determining who may see and use such equipment as well as the limits on public dissemination of information from such equipment.
+Finally, certain federal agencies have determined that work on their sponsored projects or information from such projects is restricted in nature and have placed additional limits on foreign nationals’ participation in these projects.
+These agencies currently include the DOE, DoD, and NASA.
+We will assist you in determining what if any restrictions there are on your project from these or other agencies.

 High Profile Cases: